The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Estimation

 \subsection{Specification}

-The economy consists of the goods and service sectors.
-We assume that the output is produced from two types of capital (ICT capital, $k_{i}$, and non-ICT capital, $k_{o}$) and four types of labor (male skilled labor, $\ell_{mh}$, female skilled labor, $\ell_{fh}$, male unskilled labor, $\ell_{mu}$, and female unskilled labor, $\ell_{fu}$) using a constant-returns-to-scale technology for each sector.
-Building upon \citet{Fallon_Layard_JPE75} and \citet{Krusell_Ohanian_RiosRull_Violante_EM00}, we consider the following sector-level production function:
+The economy consists of multiple sectors.
+In each sector, production requires two types of capital (ICCT capital, $k_{i}$, and non-ICCT capital, $k_{o}$) and four types of labor (male skilled labor, $\ell_{mh}$, female skilled labor, $\ell_{fh}$, male unskilled labor, $\ell_{mu}$, and female unskilled labor, $\ell_{fu}$).
+Building upon the analysis by \citet{Fallon_Layard_JPE75} and \citet{Krusell_Ohanian_RiosRull_Violante_EM00} and in Sections \ref{subsec: trend} and \ref{subsec: preliminary}, the sectoral production function is specified as

 where